jonegil/gui-with-gio/egg_timer/05_button_low_refactored.md

 ## Outline

 Up to now, we've built the program by bolting on functionality, bit by bit.
-This has served us well, allowing us to start with an empty canvas, iterate by changing the minimum amount of lines, while still making meaningfull progress.
+This has served us well, allowing us to start with an empty canvas, iterate by changing the minimum amount of lines, while still making meaningful progress.

 Going forward however, it's starting to look a little unwieldy.
 Having all the code inside one big ```main()``` is can make it harder to understand, and harder to continue building.
 Hence we'll refactor the program a bit, simply breaking it up into smaller pieces.

-> *Refectoring is transforming code in a safe and rapid way is vital to keeping it cheap and easy to modify for future needs.*
+> *Refactoring is transforming code in a safe and rapid way is vital to keeping it cheap and easy to modify for future needs.*
 [Martin Fowler](https://martinfowler.com/books/refactoring.html)

 In other words, no new functionality will be added, but we'll clear the way for better things to come.